Felix-Franz/VLCController/README.md

 ## Using the Code

-Just [clone the repository](https://youtu.be/ptK9-CNms98) and import it into eclipse!
+Just clone the repository into [IntelliJ](https://www.jetbrains.com/idea/)!
+This project is using Maven!